jadilorenzo/obsidian/Story/Story.md

 The attendant struggled through the confusion typical of the response to Alan pointing out the obvious.

-*I don’t have time for this if I intend to keep everyone’s spine intact.*
+*I don’t have time for this if I intend to keep everyone’s spine in tact.*

 Alan brought his open hands into a fighting stance, activating his gloves which began to glow a faint yellow with the light of their electromagnetic field set for deflect and stun.
-His jaw was set. *I’m not messing up this time.*
+His jaw was set. *I’m not messing up.*

 The attendant reached for his sword.

 The other passengers backed into their seats to avoid being hit by a stray blade.
 They weren’t particularly afraid… if the conductor couldn’t detect it, the obstacle didn’t exist.
 As for Alan, he didn’t stand a chance.
 All Kane’s soldiers were trained hardcore.
-Besides, the attendant was taller and appeared more muscular.
+Besides, the attendant was bigger than Alan.

 Alan stepped forward and the attendant launched his sword out of its sheath swinging it in a wide diagonal arc that was sure to cut Alan’s torso open.